franciscovargas/SELP/README.md

 SELP
 ====
-The following web application is designed to implement a costal evolution analysis tool developed by Duke university in a friendly user based web application interface targeted to students which ranks accounts based on their contribution.
+The following web application is designed to implement a interactive map which creates semi-random walks within edinburgh based on users ranking o streets and paths